-Compared to other industry, manufacturing companies have been slow in adapting to digital marketing.
+However, with the revolution of social media, manufacturing companies have taken notice of this major paradigm shift and are trying to break away from the conundrum of traditional marketing to woo customers.
 With such tremendous visibility in the digital world, different marketing channels have been increasingly used by manufacturing companies to reach their prospective customers.

 7 Digital Marketing strategies for Futuristic Manufacturing Companies

-1. Align your Content with your Customers Decision Making Process:
+1. Align your Content with your Customers’ Decision-Making Process:

-Before you start showing your potential customers what you have to offer, it is first important to show them, how your product will address their needs.
+Before you start showing your potential customers what you have to offer, it is first important to show them how your product will address their needs.
 Because, if a prospect has landed on your website, it means he is just doing his research and is far from making a purchase.

 Additionally, if you haven’t considered adding video as part of your content marketing strategy, it is high time you did.
 As per Forbes, the average user spends 88% more time on a website with videos.
 And the prospect/target customer who watches your product videos are more likely to buy the product.

 2. Email Marketing is still the best tool to reach out:

 Your prospect has landed on your website but you realize that they are not yet ready to buy your product.
 What do you do next?
-Entice them with offers and updates, but how?
-Email marketing of course!
+Entice them with offers and updates.
+But how?
+Email marketing, of course!
 In order to showcase your product to your prospective customer, you need to reach out to them.

 What better way than sending emails?
 However, most businesses get it all wrong when they send bulk emails to every user on their list.
 There’s no one-size-fits-all approach to email marketing.
-So before you start shooting emails to your prospective customers, you need to fine-tune all your emails and maybe even personalize it.
+So, before you start shooting emails to your prospective customers, you need to fine-tune all your emails and maybe even personalize it.

 3. Adopt Account-based Marketing:

-Well, it is a relatively new concept in the marketing world which targets potential customer account more so, a company through highly customized marketing campaigns.
-Basically, you are not selling to an individual but to a business or a specific entity within that business, say a Purchase team of a manufacturing company.
+Well, it is a relatively new concept in the marketing world that targets potential customer account, more so, a company through highly customized marketing campaigns.
+Basically, you are not selling to an individual but to a business or a specific entity within that business, say a purchasing team of a manufacturing company.

-Purchase team in itself will have different members, so there has to be an agreement among the team members to match the wavelength.
+The purchasing team in itself will have different members, so there has to be an agreement among the team members to match the wavelength.
 If implemented well, it can be the key to your B2B success.

 4. Social Media Marketing is not just for B2C: